JosephEoff/josepheoff.github.io/_posts/2019-08-18-Diode_Capacitors_Volts_Pt4.md

 I'm using 100nF capacitors.

-[The impedance Z of a capacitor](https://en.wikipedia.org/wiki/Electrical_impedance#Capacitor) is found by the formula Z = 1 / (2 * Pi * f * C) where Pi is the well known constant, f is the frequency in Hertz, and C is the capacitance in Farads.
+[The impedance Z of a capacitor](https://en.wikipedia.org/wiki/Electrical_impedance#Capacitor) is found by the formula Z = 1 / (2 * Pi * f * C) where Pi is the well known constant, f is the frequency in Hertz, and C is the capacitance in farads.

 For my parts and line frequency, that comes out to 31.8k Ohms.
 With four of them in series, that's 127.2k Ohms.
 Any load that approaches that impedance will noticeably lower the output voltage.
 I'm going to skip explaining [voltage dividers.](https://en.wikipedia.org/wiki/Voltage_divider)